mcufari/PlasmaPIC/README.md

 ## PIC 1-D

-PIC 1-D is the 1-dimensional simulation module of plasmaPIC.
-The 1D poisson-solver uses LAPACK to solve the system of equations from the second-order finite difference scheme, then performs finite differencing of the potential to obtain the electric field
+PIC 1-D is the 1d3v simulation module of plasmaPIC.
+The 1D poisson-solver uses LAPACK to solve the system of equations from the second-order finite difference scheme, then performs finite differencing of the potential to obtain the electric field.
+The EY and BZ field components are calculated from the Jy current density

 ## PIC 2-D (Not yet implemented)